-Many people choose to visit the landmarks associated with the famous composers, such as their homes, or to listen to their works in one of the city’s (often historical) event locations.
-Vienna has one of the world’s greatest opera houses and (possibly) the world’s best classical music venue.
+Many people choose to visit the landmarks associated with the famous composers, such as their homes, or to listen to their works in one of the city’s (often historical) concert venues.
+Vienna has one of the world’s greatest opera houses and (possibly) the world’s best classical music concert hall.

-- The Kunsthistorisches Museum – as well as paintings from a who’s who of old masters that includes the world’s greatest Bruegel collection, the Kunstkammer chamber of wonders never fails to blow my mind.
+- The Kunsthistorisches Museum: as well as paintings from a who’s who of old masters that includes the world’s greatest Bruegel collection, the Kunstkammer chamber of wonders never fails to blow my mind

-- Belvedere – home to Klimt’s The Kiss, for example.
+- Belvedere: mentioned earlier and home to Gustav Klimt’s The Kiss, for example.
 Another location with regular special art exhibitions

 Gemütlichkeit is a German word that means a kind of cosy congeniality.
-Fast and furious are not words typically found in Viennese restaurants and cafés.
+Fast and furious are not words typically associated with Viennese restaurants and cafés.